 You can also use the toolbar buttons:

-Use this button to expand all nodes in the current view.
+Expand all nodes in the current view.

-Use this button to collapse all expanded nodes in the current view.
+Collapse all expanded nodes in the current view.

 Hide the tool window .